 There are two categories in the BFA 2023:

-The prizes will be awarded at a prize-giving ceremony at the Penta ID Network Meeting (“PIM”) event, that will be hosted in Italy in April 2024.
-The cost of travel and accommodation for the prize-giving ceremony for all the seven winners will be covered by Penta.
+The prizes will be awarded at an award ceremony at the Penta ID Network Meeting (“PIM”) event, that will be hosted in Italy in April 2024.
+The cost of travel and accommodation for the award ceremony for all the seven winners will be covered by Penta.

 Penta reserves the right not to award one or both of the two BFA 2023 awards (i.e. Penta Brighter Future Award and/or the Penta’s Brighter Future Young Researcher Award), if applications presented do not comply with the requirements detailed below.